charmoniumQ/PROBE/docs/benchmark_suite/README.md

 **The space of benchmark performance in provenance systems is highly dimensional.**
 The space of benchmarks is naturally embedded in a space with features as dimensions.
 If there were many linear relations between the features (e.g., CPU time per second = 1 - (file syscalls per second) * (file syscall latency)), then we would expect clustering to reveal fewer clusters than the number of features.
-Indeed, there are somewhat fewer clusters than the number of features (20 &lt; 21)<!--TODO: update with data-->, it seems that most dimensions are not redundant or if they are, their redundancy is not expressible as linear relationship.
+Indeed, there are somewhat more clusters than features (14 &gt; 12), it seems that most dimensions are not redundant or if they are, their redundancy is not expressible as linear relationship.
+Even the relationship between workloads is non-linear; if A is a weighted average of B and C in feature-space, its runtime is not necessarily the same weighted average of B and C's runtime.
 This complexity is also present when trying to predict performance as a function of workload features; either the relationship is non-linear, or we are missing a relevant feature.

 **Computational scientists may already be using workflows.**